MaulanaMIkhsan/Agency-Sales-Analysis/README.md

 ## Executive Summary

-Agency Sales analysis of the first quarter of 2023 and 2024 shows growth revenue around $4 millions, with Jakarta as a region of sales contributing 87% of revenue.
-CGKDPSCGK as the routes highest perfomance revenues on both quarter around $16 millions, though looking on month-on-month is a concern because a declining growth/loss around $1 million.
-As the key revenue source of the company, the company should improve and expand the service of the most performing route and optimizing sales program participation from the highest performing region sales.
-These will strengthen PT Garuda Indonesia (Persero) Tbk as an aviation company and drive sustainable growth.
+Agency Sales Analysis: Comparative analysis of the first quarter between 2023 and 2024 demonstrates revenue growth of approximately $4 million, with Jakarta region contributing 87% of total agency sales revenue.
+The CGK-DPS-CGK route represents the highest-performing revenue generator, producing around $16 million across both quarters.
+However, month-on-month analysis reveals concerning trends, showing declining growth and losses of approximately $1 million.
+Given that this route serves as the company's primary revenue source, PT Garuda Indonesia (Persero) Tbk should prioritize service improvements and expansion on this top-performing route while optimizing sales program participation from the highest-performing regional markets.
+These strategic initiatives will strengthen the company's position in the aviation industry and drive sustainable long-term growth.

 ![Table Model](https://github.com/user-attachments/assets/9c76096d-40fd-4866-8c32-fba87a28abcf)
 Agency Sales Table Model